ccdle12/Rust-Data-Structures/linked_list/README.md

 ## Data Structure

-A data structure that has a `list` of nodes referencing each in memory forming a list like structure.
+A data structure that has a `list` of nodes referencing the next node in memory forming a list like structure.

 ## Rust